kzcz/zulfur/README.md

 Zulfur uses several subclasses of `ast.NodeTransformer` to manipulate the Abstract Syntax Tree (AST) of the Python code:

-#### FTO (Function To Object)
-- Converts function definitions and lambdas into equivalent function objects
-- Uses `eval` to create new code objects and functions from them
-- Handles both synchronous and asynchronous functions

 #### BLD (Bytes List Decode)
 - Converts string and bytes literals into obfuscated forms
 - Transforms strings into UTF-8 encoded byte lists that are later decoded